 My only real chief complaint with the game, other than dealing with Kaizen's annoying habit of repeating itself over and over as I typed in very specific requests I had used previously, were the random game stutters I experienced.
 There were times the game would suddenly stop for a few seconds before registering and moving forward.
 It was odd, but not game breaking in any sense.

 Event is definitely an experience.
 That's the best way to put it.
 It's in the same vein of The Stanley Parable, but without a narrator's guidance of chastisement.
 Instead, you get a quirky AI, a mystery to solve, and some great puzzles to figure out.
-It'll be even better if you love old school looking DOS computers and hacking.Note: The Event review is based on a digital platform copy of the game, provided by the publisher.
+It'll be even better if you love old school looking DOS computers and hacking.Note: Event was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.